StefanKubsch/NARC/README.md

   - vsync by option (vsync implies fullscreen mode!)
   - changed options will be saved
   - indoor & outdoor levels (ceilings and/or skybox, lighting or not)
-  - you can shoot entities and they will vanish after they lose their hitpoints
+  - you can shoot entities and they will die in a nice animation after they lose their hitpoints
   - entities will attack you - and you can die...DIE...
   - pixel-precise detection of hits on enemies (used technique here is "hitscan")
   - A* pathfinding algorithm (started, path between entities and player is calculated)